Sayeda-fatima/Medical-Document-Summarization/Dataset/readme.md

 # Description
 The dataset used is MIMIC-IV-Note: a collection of deidentified free-text clinical notes for patients included in the MIMIC-IV clinical database.
 MIMIC-IV-Note contains 331,794 deidentified discharge summaries from 145,915 patients admitted to the hospital and emergency department at the Beth Israel Deaconess Medical Center in Boston, MA, USA.
 All notes have had protected health information removed in accordance with the Health Insurance Portability and Accountability Act (HIPAA) Safe Harbor provision.
 All notes are linkable to MIMIC-IV providing important context to the clinical data therein.
 The database is intended to stimulate research in clinical natural language processing and associated areas.

+A sample of 2000 files is given to give the user an overview about the type of data used for this project.
 # Access Policy

 The dataset is available at [physionet website](https://physionet.org/content/mimic-iv-note/2.2/).
 It is a restricted-access resource.
 To access the files, you must fulfill all of the following requirements: